 In computing, a virtual machine is an emulation of a computer system.
 Virtual machines are based on computer architectures and provide the functionality of a physical computer.
 Their implementations may involve specialized hardware, software or both.

 VM is basically a raw server that you get from your cloud provider.
 It's like your own personal computer, rather than purchasing it, you are renting it out on the cloud.
 When you are renting it out on the cloud, it is the same as if you are on your own computer.
 It's just a fresh piece of operating system, you can install as many software as you want, you can make it be a web server, application server etc. you can configure it to be anything.

 You need to create some resources i.e. Network, disk etc. for the VM.
 These resources can be in different resource groups.
-On Azure cloud users have different options to deploy VM using GUI portal, Powershell, using portal's cloud shell.
+On Microsoft Azure Virtual Machines, cloud users have different options to deploy VM using GUI portal, Powershell, using portal's cloud shell.
 You can see all the deployed VM's in Azure portal.
 Before deploying the VM using any method i.e. Powershell, GUI. users should have knowledge about different flavour of VM in the cloud.
 In this article we will explain all about Azure VMs.

 If you compare it with AWS, which is also a popular cloud computing service; with AWS, this same service is called EC2, in Azure it's called VM.

 Basic – Optimized for development and testing, they are just like standard tier but do not support Load Balancer or auto-scaling, IOPS is slower as compared to standard tier.

 Standard – This tier provides better compute, memory and IOPS as compared to standard tier.